cambium-clojure/cambium-clojure.github.io/documentation.md

 Starting with Cambium `0.9.2`, by default all log events include the MDC/context attributes `ns`, `line` and `column`.
 This metadata is obtained at compile time, hence the overhead is negligible.
-However, you may override this default behavior by setting system property `cambium.caller.meta.in.context` to `false`.
+However, you may override this default behavior by setting the system property `cambium.caller.meta.in.context`.
 For example, the following command would disable caller metadata in all Cambium log events:

 ```
 java -Dcambium.caller.meta.in.context=false -jar foo-bar.jar